Reading. Writing. Listening. Speaking.

-While spoken language has a much more relaxed approach to the rules of grammar and sentence construction, written language is booby-trapped with opportunities to fall foul to the myriad rules of the English language and the wide-ranging criteria of the various text types.
+While spoken language has a much more relaxed approach to grammar and sentence construction, written language is booby-trapped with opportunities to fall foul to the myriad rules of the English language and the wide-ranging criteria of the various text types.

 The one surefire way to motivate students to do what’s necessary to overcome the significant challenges that writing presents is to inspire a love of it in your students.

 And that is precisely what this article is about!

-Now, let’s take a look at 6 simple ways to teach writing lessons that your students will love.
+Now, let’s take a look at six simple ways to teach writing lessons that your students will love.

 1. Choose Topics That Inspire